Boston College Eagles women's basketball

 Boston College Eagles Women's Basketball is the NCAA Division I women's basketball program that represents Boston College in Chestnut Hill, Massachusetts.
 The team has competed in the Atlantic Coast Conference (ACC) since 2005, having previously played in the Big East.
 The Eagles have appeared in 7 NCAA Tournaments in their history, most recently in 2006.
-They play home games at the Conte Forum, and are currently coached by Joanna Bernabei-McNamee, entering her fourth year.
+They play home games at the Conte Forum, and are currently coached by Kate Popovec-Goss, entering her first year.

 History

 The Boston College women's basketball team played its first game January 9, 1973, and lost to Eastern Nazarene 42–35.
 In its next game BC downed Jackson, 52–30, to win its first game in the program's history.
 The Eagles finished their first season 4–6 with wins over Mount Ida, Stonehill College and Radcliffe.
 In her second season as head coach, Maureen Enos lead BC to a 9–4 record for the team's first-ever winning record.

 Margo Plotzke took over in time for the 1980 season and she would finish her 14-season career on The Heights with only five losing seasons and a 177 wins.

 In 1982 the women's team joined the Big East, finishing the season with a then-BC record 17 wins, but going only 3–7 in the conference.
 In the Big East tourney Boston College beat UConn 69–57, but bowed out after a loss to Providence, 56–38.
 In 1984–85 BC went 19–9 – its best season to that date – but found itself on the short end of a loss to Vilanova in the league tournament, ending its season.